How to Naturally Strengthen Your Hair, Skin and Nails

 Poultry and fish are rich in the active form of niacin.
 Plant-based sources include seeds, vegetables.

 SeafoodMost kinds of seafood, especially fish are excellent sources of Vitamin B9 (also called folate) and vitamin B12 (also called cobalamin) work in conjunction with each other and aid in the creation of new cells by participating in the nucleic acid process.
 A study that focused on skin tightening showed that the effective use of folate improved the firmness of the skin by increasing the thickness of collagen.
 Cobalamin abundance or deficiencies happen in the skin because of hyperpigmentation, hair, and nail problems.
-A deficiency can be corrected by using vitamin B12 supplements.
+A deficiency can be corrected by using vitamin B12 drops.

 Citrus FruitsCitrus fruits, bell peppers, kale, guava, and broccoli are rich sources of vitamin C.